 2 cups kale

-1 Tablespoon crumble feta cheese
+1 Tablespoon crumbled feta cheese

 1 Tablespoon chopped candied pecans

-Careful peel beet, and slice it.
+Carefully peel beet, and slice it.

-Heat up 1 Tablespoon extra-virgin olive oil in a small skillet.
+Heat up 1 tablespoon extra-virgin olive oil in a small skillet.

-Arrange kale on a plate, with sliced beet.
+Arrange kale on a plate with sliced beet.

 Peel 1 orange and slice it up, then add to the kale.

-Add 1 Tablespoon crumbled feta cheese, and 1 Tablespoon chopped candied pecans.
+Add 1 tablespoon crumbled feta cheese and 1 tablespoon chopped candied pecans.